Burdwood Bank

 The Burdwood Bank, called Namuncurá in Argentina and other countries, is an undersea bank with a prominence of approximately 200 metre, part of the Scotia Arc projecting some 600 km from Cape Horn in the South Atlantic Ocean and located some 200 km south of the Falkland Islands.
 Argentina claims economic rights over the whole of the bank, while the United Kingdom has designated about half of the bank as part of the Falklands Outer Economic Zone.

-The Burdwood Bank is one of the four morphological features defined by the 200 metre isobath off the coast of the Argentine — the other three being the Patagonian Shelf (Argentine Coastal Shelf), Isla de los Estados and the Falkland Islands.
+The Burdwood Bank is one of the four morphological features defined by the 200 metre isobath off the coast of southern South America — the other three being the Patagonian Shelf (Argentine Coastal Shelf), Isla de los Estados and the Falkland Islands.
 It forms a barrier to the northward flow of the Antarctic Circumpolar Current.
 The bank itself (as defined by the 200 metre isobath) is some 300 km from east to west and some 60 km from north to south.
 The channel to the west of the bank is about 80 km wide and 400 m deep while the channel to the east of the bank is 130 km wide and has a depth of up to 1800 m deep.

 Burdwood Bank was the location of several landslides some three million years ago.
 This in turn produced tsunami-like events that hit the Falkland Islands on its southern coast.
 Estimates of the size of the waves vary from up to 40 m at the southern coast and up to 10 m where the capital, Port Stanley, is located.